 Last but not least ! !

-Then Trudeau is reported to have taken a FREE family vacation to a Bahamas island owned by the billionaire Aga Khan.
+Then Trudeau took a FREE family vacation to a Bahamas island owned by the billionaire Aga Khan.
 When pressed, the Office of the Prime Minister stone-walled any investigation.
-Soon however the Ethics Commissioner opened an investigation, the first of any Prime Minister in Canadian history.

 Even if found guilty, politicians have set themselves a laughable penalty.
-A breach of some sections comes with a penalty of only $500, though many have no penalty, financial or otherwise.
-And what would your penalty be for “ripping off” the government ?
+A breach of some sections comes with a penalty of only $500.
+What would your penalty be for “ripping off” the government?

 And what followed ?
 A $50 million tweet !
 “Hey Trevornoah – how about Canada pledges $50M to EduCannotWait to support education for women & girls around the world?
 Work for you?
 Let’s do it,” Trudeau tweeted to the South African comedian and “The Daily Show” host.
 Hey Trudeau, how about first funding native education for women and girls in Canada ?